 Carl Saville has a passion for the competitive atmosphere and with the positive reception received from the previous year, decided to invite 12 boxes for the 2014, Battle of the Boxes.
 After requests from all across the UK to partake, Carl then opened the competition to 32 teams foe the following year in 2015.
 Each box put forward their five top athletes to fight for the title of the fittest gym.
 With a new venue to cater for all the athletes, and 800+ spectator seats quickly sold, Carl knew this would not just be a great test of fitness, but also a fantastic event for everyone to watch.

 With such positive feedback from Battle of the Boxes, Carl Saville set out to find the fittest athletes in the UK.
 In 2014, the first individual competition, Battle of the Beasts, was introduced.
 After completing the qualifiers, the top 50 male and top 50 female athletes were invited to the finals at Charter Hall.
-800+ spectators attended to see who would win the first individual CrossFit competition to be held in Essex.
+800+ spectators attended to see who would win the first individual CrossFit competition to be held in Essex, UK.

 The winner of the CrossFit Games 2015 & 2016, Katrin Davidsdottir, came to support the competition, taking on a Three on One challenge where she would complete three workouts against three different athletes.
 Battling it out with the famous CrossFit workout, Fran, followed by a gruelling mix of deadlifts, burpees and handstand walking.
 The stadium lit up with the crowd’s excitement and support for the athletes and so in 2016, two-times CrossFit Games winner Annie Thorisdottir attended to take on a similar challenge, this time with ‘Amanda’ bar muscle ups, handstand walking, legless rope climbs and sandbag sprints.

 The support from these athletes makes Battle of the Beasts and Battle of the Boxes a competition everyone wants to be a part of.